 The 5 Best Hair Loss Shampoos for Men & Women

-Here are five ‘best’ hair loss shampoos that actually work:
+Alright, here are the 5 best hair loss shampoos of 2017 that actually work:

 OK, maybe not the best analogy, but if there were Academy Awards for hair-growth products, Ultrax Labs’ Hair Surge would have its share of Oscars.
 And the company has only been around since 2012!

 Seriously, the stuff works, and it has garnered a lot of attention since being introduced to the market.
 It was rated the best “Shampoo for Hair Regrowth Stimulation” in 2016 and is effective for men and women (and is one of only a few caffeinated hair shampoos made for both sexes).